PIA Risk Managed Passive 1 Ser B

 Fund Manager

-M&G Treasury & Investment Office manager of the underlying fund for 8 years and 9 months
+M&G Life Investment Office manager of the underlying fund for 9 years and 2 months

-Photo of M&G Treasury & Investment Office The M&G Treasury and Investment Office (T&IO) is our team of in-house investment strategists and ‘manager of managers’ for Pru in the UK.
+Photo of M&G Life Investment Office The M&G Life Investment Office (LIO) is our team of in-house investment strategists and ‘manager of managers’ for Pru in the UK.
 They are independent of the various underlying asset management businesses within M&G plc and carry out various stages of the investment process including setting the strategic asset allocation, manager selection and oversight and portfolio management*.
 The team includes investment professionals with expertise in capital market research, investment strategy design, liability management, derivatives and portfolio management*. *M&G Investment Management Ltd are the investment managers for the WS Prudential Risk Managed Active and Risk Managed Passive Funds.
-They make the relevant adjustments to the portfolios based on T&IO recommendations.
+They make the relevant adjustments to the portfolios based on LIO recommendations.

 Fund Overview